 Introduction 3

 What are the benefits of an online learning platform?

-Set Your Goals - "Begin with the end in mind" 6
+Set Your Goals 6

 Critical questions that you need to ask yourself

 Setting your platform goals - exercise

 What Features Will You Need?
 15

 Self-assessment exercise

 Important features to consider

 Features checklist - exercise

 Approaching & Shortlisting Suppliers 35

 What else should you evaluate with a provider?

 Deliverables and features that a demo should contain

 Ongoing Support & Customer Service 40

 Questions to ask the provider

 Will The Platform Grow & Evolve With You?
 42